Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Numerical method and results

 \section{Numerical method and results}

-Independently on the details of the model, when solving BSE in the Euclidean space, we are facing to a rather intriguing problem, which we call a doubling of the spectrum of excited states.
-With the exception of the ground state (and possibly 2s state) there are two times more excitations than in the nonrelativistic limit of given model (for nonrelativistic limit see for instance \cite{Licha2009,Chao1,Chao2,Vento2011}).
-We have found that mentioned doubling is numerically stable and we argue that this a rigid property of BSE numerical solution for heavy quarkonia in the Euclidean space.
+Independent of the details of the model, when solving BSEs in the Euclidean space, we face a rather intriguing problem, which we call the doubling of excited states.
+With the exception of the ground state (and possibly, the 2s state) there are 2 times more excitations than in the nonrelativistic limit (for the nonrelativistic limit, see, for instance \cite{Licha2009,Chao1,Chao2,Vento2011}).
+We have found that the doubling is numerically stable, and we argue that this is a rigid property of the BSE numerical solution for heavy quarkonia in the Euclidean space.

-Let us concern the doubling phenomena in more details and explain the identification of the energy pairs.
-The appropriate numerical procedure is described in the Appendix B with a typical numerical search shown in Fig. 7 or 6.
-As it is explained in the Appendix B we introduce the auxiliary eigenvalue function $\lambda$ in a way that whenever $\lambda $ cross the unit we get a bound state.
-We have found that the doublets can be characterized by an almost identical vertex functions, hence they are physically distinguishable only by slightly different $M$ .
+Let us discuss the doubling phenomena in more detail.
+It is a matter of the fact that instead of one excited state, we observe an emergence of two with very similar BSE wave functions.
+The appropriate numerical procedure is described in Appendix B with a typical result shown in Figs. 6 and 7.
+As it is explained in the Appendix B, we introduce the auxiliary eigenvalue function $\lambda$ in a way that whenever $\lambda $ crosses the unit, we get a bound state.
+As mentioned, the doublets are characterized by an almost identical vertex function, hence, they are physically distinguishable only by a slightly different $M$ .
 Numerically, they have been found as a neighborhood energy levels with the opposite derivative $d\lambda/dM$.
-As we will discuss bellow, the appearance of doubling does not depend whether free quark propagators approximation or some confined form for the quark propagator is used.
-Actually, for a reasonable large value of imaginary part of complex conjugated mass term, the spectrum of model with confine quarks is quite similar in both Euclidean model under consideration.
-Varying imaginary part of the pole position can shrink the energy gap between the doublet pair , however it lead to an unacceptable changes of the charmonium spectrum before the doubling is eliminated.
-We infer that the phenomena of energy doubling is not related simply solely related with analytical properties of quark propagators, but it is a consequence of the use of Euclidean metric as a definite one.
+As we will discuss below, the appearance of doubling does not depend on whether the free quark propagators approximation or some confined form for the quark propagator is used.
+Actually, for a reasonable large value of the imaginary part of the complex conjugated mass term, the spectrum of the model with confine quarks is quite similar in both Euclidean models under consideration.
+Varying the imaginary part of the pole position can shrink the energy gap between the doublet pair; however, it leads to an unacceptable changes of the charmonium spectrum before the doubling is eliminated.
+We infer that the phenomena of energy doubling is not related solely with analytical properties of quark propagators, but it is a consequence of the use of Euclidean metric as a definite one.